jegrajas/spark-java-challenge/README.md

 mvn clean install
 ```

-3. Run the project 24 hour time bucket by default:
+4. Run the project 24 hour time bucket by default:

 ```bash
 java --add-exports java.base/sun.nio.ch=ALL-UNNAMED -jar target/spark-batch-aggregation-job-0.0.1.jar
 ```
 default is 24 hour is the time bucket for the aggregation. no need to pass any argument.

-4 .Run the project with different time bucket:
+5 .Run the project with different time bucket:

  ```bash
 java --add-exports java.base/sun.nio.ch=ALL-UNNAMED -jar target/spark-batch-aggregation-job-0.0.1.jar "30 minutes"
 ```
 time bucket can be 15 minutes, 30 minutes,1 hour,4 hour,8 hour, 24 hour.

-The spark UI can be accessible through this link.
+5 .The Spark UI can be accessible through this link.

 [Spark UI link](http://localhost:4040/)